mikkjal/vtbl/docs/styling/default.md

 # Default Styles

-`vtbl` includes a set of default styles that provide a clean, modern look and feel to your tables.
+`VTable` includes a set of default styles that provide a clean, modern look and feel to your tables.

 ## Import